-Before having a ride, make sure you have an International driving licence, you read the terms and conditions of rental properly and always wear a motorcycle helmet.
+Before having a ride, make sure you have an International driving licence, you read the terms and conditions of rental properly and always wear a motorcycle helmet, and it’s a good idea to have a motorcycle backpack.
 The traffic in Bali can be really heavy especially in the morning (8:oo- 10:00), lunch time (12:00-13:00) and late afternoon (17:00-18:00) so drive slowly!

 #3 Dress Properly.